Skip to main content

 Shoulder stretches.

-Reach one arm across your chest, hold for a few seconds, then switch sides.
-Notice how your posture opens as the stiffness fades.
+Bring one arm across your chest and hold it gently for a few seconds, then switch sides.

 Spinal twist.

-Sit upright and gently turn side to side.
-The motion lengthens the spine and awakens circulation through the back.
+The twisting motion lengthens the spine and encourages circulation through the back and core.

 Forward fold.